-Thanks to Natural Language Processing we have a technology that is able to read emails and understand what the content is.
-In a nutshell, NLP makes it possible to train a model by feeding it texts until it understands what’s written.
+Thanks to Natural Language Processing (NLP) we have a technology that is able to read emails and understand what the content is.
+In a nutshell, NLP makes it possible to train a model by feeding it text data until it understands what’s written.

-SD Worx receives emails in both Dutch and French, so we had to use a model architecture that was capable of handling these two languages.
+SD Worx provided us with thousands of labeled mails, which we used to train the model.
+It returns a prediction for each email that gets fed into it, which is then used to forward the email to its respective destination.
+Because the company receives emails in both Dutch and French, we had to use a model architecture that was capable of handling these two languages.
 If you want to know more about the multilingual side of this project, feel free to read our technical blogpost about the topic.

 The result is a REST API that SD Worx can plug into its general inboxes.
-At the moment our algorithm is able to forward ¾ of the mails automatically, leaving a lot more time to focus on the real thing: helping customers.
+Our current algorithm is able to correctly classify ¾ of the incoming mails, leaving a lot more time to focus on the real thing: helping customers.
 In the future we want to implement a feedback loop in this process that allows the algorithm to learn from its mistakes, so we can potentially improve its performance along the way.